fabiand/enhancements/README.md

 - [Labels](#labels)
 - [Glossary](#glossary)

-Enhancement tracking repo for Kubernetes releases.
-Owned by [SIG Architecture](https://git.k8s.io/community/sig-architecture#enhancements).

 This repo contains issues and [KEPs](https://git.k8s.io/enhancements/keps).
-These issues are umbrellas for new enhancements to be added to Kubernetes.
+These issues are umbrellas for new enhancements to be added to KubeVirt.
 An enhancement usually takes multiple releases to complete.
 And an enhancement can be tracked as backlog items before work begins.
-An enhancement may be filed once there is consensus in at least one [Kubernetes SIG](https://git.k8s.io/community/sig-list.md).
+An enhancement may be filed once there is consensus in at least one [KubeVirt SIG](https://git.k8s.io/community/sig-list.md).

 ## Is My Thing an Enhancement?